Ficool

 Before everything changed…

-The golden rays of the afternoon sun spread across the white sands of Okinawa's coastline, turning the ocean into a giant, glittering jewel.
-The waves rolled lazily onto the shore, humming a quiet, endless song that Hayato Amari had heard every day of his life.
+Five months before the coming of Genesis, the golden rays of the afternoon sun spread across the white sands of Okinawa's coastline, turning the ocean into a giant, glittering jewel.
+The waves rolled lazily onto the shore, humming a quiet, endless song that a boy named Hayato Amari had heard every day of his life.
 To him, it was the sound of home.

 At just seven years old, Hayato already knew this place was special.
 He stood barefoot on the back porch of his grandparents' beach house, the wooden planks warm against his feet.
 His white-blond hair caught the sunlight, creating a soft halo that contrasted with his dark brown skin.
 The salty ocean breeze ruffled his hair, making it stick up in messy spikes, but he didn't mind.
 He liked the way the wind felt against his skin—it made him feel light, fast, free.
 The crisp white collared shirt he wore fluttered slightly in the breeze, the small patch on the sleeve—bearing the insignia of his grandfather's old fishing union—standing out like a badge of pride.